PulverCyril/cell_cycle/README.md

 Companion to the manuscript: "Evolutionarily recent transcription factors partake in human cell cycle regulation" by Pulver & Forey et al..

-Contains the code necessary to generate all figures of the paper.
+Contains the code necessary to generate the figures.